 - dressing appropriately for the host culture;

-- being respectful of local guides, host, and other community members with whom you may interact as part of your program's curriculum;
+- being respectful of local guides, hosts and other community members with whom you may interact as part of your program's curriculum;

 Spouses/Partners, Children, Parents

-Faculty-led programs are for registered San José State University participants only; spouses/partners, children, and parents may not participate on, overlap with, or plan personal/family travel experiences with you during a faculty-led program.
+Faculty-Led Programs (FLPs) are for registered San Jose State University participants only.
+Spouses/partners, children and parents may not participate on, overlap with or plan personal/family travel experiences with you during a Faculty-Led program.
 If such a person affiliated with a participant engages with and/or disrupts the program, it will be grounds for dismissal.
 All participants on an FLP must be taking a course for credit, per Executive Order 1081.

-You are required to reside in the lodging that is arranged by your FLP.
-If you wish to arrive prior to, or stay after, your program dates, you are responsible for making their own lodging arrangements.
+You are required to reside in the lodging that is arranged by your Faculty-Led Program.
+If you wish to arrive prior to, or stay after, your program dates, you are responsible for making your own lodging arrangements.
 You cannot stay in alternative lodging (even if you pay for the lodging independently) at any point during the program.

-Individual SJSU faculty-led programs may, in conjunction with SAA, establish additional rules and policies regarding issues specific to that program.
+Individual SJSU Faculty-Led Programs may, in conjunction with the Study Abroad and Away department, establish additional rules and policies regarding issues specific to that program.
 Participants will be responsible for reading and understanding these additional rules and agree to abide by them while participating in the program.

-Students should not purchase airline tickets until all of the group members are registered in their FLP course and have fully paid the entire program fee.
-Unfortunately, Faculty-Led Program courses may be canceled if enrollment is insufficient to provide appropriate instruction or if contracts with providers are incomplete before the start of the course registration.
+Students should not purchase airline tickets until all of the group members are registered in their Faculty-Led Program (FLP) course and have paid the entire program fee.
+Unfortunately, FLP courses may be canceled if enrollment is insufficient to provide appropriate instruction or if contracts with service providers are incomplete before the start of the course registration.
 If a course is canceled, tuition fees will be refunded.
 However, SJSU is not responsible for refunding any personal expenses (e.g. flights, spending money, etc.) if the program is canceled for any reason.
 Airfare and other individual expenses are the responsibility of the student.